Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

 **Answer:** We get a collision.

 A **collision** happens when two different keys map to the same memory block.
 It's not a problem for some situations, but often times it is.
-It's definitely problem in our scenario.
+It's definitely a problem in our scenario.
 We certainly don't want two different employees mapping to the same memory block.
 There'd be no way to keep their records separate given our discussion thus far.
 But there are ways to handle collisions.
 Let's look at them now.

 ### Addressing Collisions
 What can we do about collisions?